nicolamarchiotto/blog/content/blog/how-to-use.it.md

 +++
-title = "How to use this theme" date = 2022-03-16 description = "Example of how to use kodama theme."
+title = "How to use this theme" date = 2022-03-16 description = "Example of how to use kodama theme" [extra] toc = false tags = ["test1","test2"] insert_anchor_links = "none"
-[extra]
-toc = false
-header_img = "static/img/pc.jpg"
-tags = ["test1","test2"]
-insert_anchor_links = "none"
+icon = "test"
 +++

 ## Summary